 A grant financed from the Union budget must not have the purpose or effect of producing a profit within the framework of the project carried out by the beneficiary.
-Profit is defined as surplus calculated at the payment of the balance, of receipts over the eligible costs of the action or work programme, where receipts are limited to the Union grant and the revenue generated by that action or work programme.
-The no-profit principle does not apply to grants provided in the form of a unit cost, a lump sum or a flat-rate financing, neither to grant requests that do not exceed EUR 60 000.
+Profit is defined as surplus calculated at the payment of the balance, of receipts over the eligible costs of the action or work programme, where receipts are limited to the Union grant and the revenue generated by that action or work programme65.
+The no-profit principle does not apply to grants provided in the form of a unit cost, a lump sum or a flat-rate financing, to actions implemented by non-profit organisations, neither to grant requests that do not exceed EUR 60 000.
 For the purpose of calculating the profit generated by the grant, co-financing in the form of contributions in kind will not be taken into account.